angela1C/MLASProject/README.md

 - A Python script `application.py` that runs a web service based on the models developed in the notebook.

-- A Dockerfile to build and run the web service in a container.
+- A Dockerfile to tell docker how to build and run the web service application in a container.
 - This README file.
 - A requirements.txt file containing the python packages required to run the web service.
 - A `models` folder containing the machine learning models developed in the notebook.
 - A `static` folder containing the `index.html` page for the web service application.
-- A .dockerignore file
+- A .dockerignore file that tells docker to ignore certain files in certain circumstances.
 - A .gitignore file
 - The dataset has been saved as `df.csv` but it also available [here](https://raw.githubusercontent.com/ianmcloughlin/2020A-machstat-project/master/dataset/powerproduction.csv) at [github.com/ianmcloughlin](https://github.com/ianmcloughlin)